jSherz/jsj-blog/_posts/2017-10-26-password-protecting-bucket.markdown

    *See:* [bucket-access-button.js on GitHub](https://github.com/jSherz/bucket-access-button/blob/master/bucket_access_button.js)

 5. The lambda function returns the values for several cookies.
-These aren't set by the function itself / API Gateway as it would require setting up a custom domain name for API Gateway and also using the same domain for the CloudFront distribution.
+These aren&rsquo;t set by the function itself / API Gateway as it would require setting up a custom domain name for API Gateway and also using the same domain for the CloudFront distribution.